Romania–United Kingdom relations: History

 In 1588, Petru Șchiopul, the Prince of Moldavia, concluded a trade treaty with Elizabeth I of England.
 Through the treaty, English merchants were allowed to conduct free trade in the country while paying only a 3% customs tax on the value of goods, as opposed to the 12% tax imposed on other merchants.

-At the Congress of Berlin 1877 to 1878, Great Britain worked to assist Romania's goal of breaking away from the Ottoman Empire.
+At the Congress of Berlin 1877 to 1878, the United Kingdom worked to assist Romania's goal of breaking away from the Ottoman Empire.
 The British and Russian delegations negotiated a deal whereby Romania obtained its independence, with conditions.
 While Britain was unable to gain all that it wanted, it did manage to prevent Russian expansion into the Mediterranean.
-The result was good relations between Britain and Romania, with diplomatic relations starting on 20 February 1880 after the British recognized Romania's independence.
+The result was good relations between Britain and Romania, with diplomatic relations starting on 20 February 1880 after the British recognised Romania's independence.

-Princess Marie of Edinburgh, a British Princess as granddaughter of Queen Victoria of the United Kingdom, married Crown Prince Ferdinand of Romania, the couple later became King Ferdinand I and Queen Marie.
+Princess Marie of Edinburgh, a British princess as granddaughter of Queen Victoria of the United Kingdom, married Crown Prince Ferdinand of Romania; the couple later became King Ferdinand I and Queen Marie.

 In recent years relations between Britain and Romania have soured due to what some hold to be xenophobic reports in the British press.

 In June 2023, King Charles III visited Bucharest in a first visit by any reigning British monarch to the country.